-2 US warplanes crash off Japan coast, rescue underway
+2 US warplanes crash off Japan; 1 rescued, 6 missing

-TOKYO (AP) — Two American warplanes crashed into the Pacific Ocean off Japan's southwestern coast after a midair collision early Thursday, and rescuers found one of the seven crew members in stable condition while searching for the others, officials said.
+TOKYO (AP) — A Marine refueling plane and a fighter jet crashed into the Pacific Ocean off Japan's southwestern coast after a midair collision early Thursday, and rescuers found one of the seven crew members in stable condition while searching for the others, officials said.

-The U.S. Marine Corps said the crash involved an F/A-18 fighter jet and a KC-130 tanker aircraft.
+The U.S. Marine Corps said that the 2 a.m. crash involved an F/A-18 fighter jet and a KC-130 refueling aircraft during regular training after the planes took off from their base in Iwakuni, near Hiroshima in western Japan.

-Japan's Defense Ministry said the two aircraft carrying seven crew members in total collided and crashed into the sea about 100 kilometers (60 miles) south of the Muroto Cape on Shikoku island in southwestern Japan.
-Officials said the information was provided by the U.S. side.
+Japan's Defense Ministry said the aircraft carrying seven crew members in total collided and crashed into the sea south of the Muroto Cape on Shikoku island in southwestern Japan.

-The Maritime Self-Defense Force, which dispatched aircraft and vessels to join the rescue operation, said Japanese rescuers found one of the crew members in stable condition.
-No other details were provided.
+The Maritime Self-Defense Force, which dispatched aircraft and vessels to join in the search operation, said Japanese rescuers found one of the crew members in stable condition.
+The Marine Corps said the rescued crew was taken to a hospital at its base in Iwakuni and was being treated, but did not provide any other details.

 Japanese officials said two crew members were in the F/A-18, and five others in the KC-130.

-The aircraft are based in the U.S. Marine Corps base in Iwakuni, west of Hiroshima.

 The crash is the latest in recent series of accidents involving the U.S. military deployed to and near Japan.